-With living spaces getting smaller and smaller while our need to have plants growing around us is getting greater and greater, Designing container gardening has become an extremely important landscaping tool.
-With Unique Container Gardening Ideas growing things in pots and planters have enabled us to develop green roofs and have lush landscapes even on the smallest urban apartment and townhouse balconies.
+With living spaces getting smaller and smaller while our need to have plants growing around us is getting greater and greater, container gardening has become an extremely important landscaping tool.
+Growing things in pots and planters has enabled us to develop green roofs and have lush landscapes even on the smallest urban apartment and townhouse balconies.

 Privacy in heavily-populated areas is especially important, but it can be hard to achieve with many rules and regulations regarding hardscaping and landscaping on city ground.
-Unique Container gardening ideas by Planting a privacy hedge in a container on a patio or balcony is a great solution that is sure to satisfy neighbours.
+Planting a privacy hedge in a container on a patio or balcony is a great solution that is sure to make everyone happy.

-Even in suburban and country areas where space isn’t an issue, patios and courtyards can be greatly improved with container gardening ideas and plantings.
-They soften hardscape features like stone, wood, and concrete, blending all elements together.
+Even in suburban and country areas where space isn’t an issue, patios and courtyards can be greatly improved with container plantings.
+They soften hardscape features like stone, wood, and concrete, blending all the elements together.
 Planting in containers also removes worries of paths and patios being corrupted by vigorous roots of in-ground trees and shrubs.

 Urban parking areas gain privacy and elegance with hedges, and often concrete planters are the only way to achieve this.

-We know that having more plants in urban environments helps counteract air, noise, and heat pollution, as well as improving certain aspects of human mental and physical health that are not even connected with pollution levels.
+We know that having more plants in urban environments helps counteract air, noise, and heat pollution, as well as improving aspects of human mental and physical health that are not even connected with pollution levels.
 We can all agree that the more plants we can have in urban areas, the better.
 Having the ability to grow plants anywhere, even rooftops and balconies is important for the environment as well as human well-being.
-Also, see the formal garden & country garden style.
-You can choose hedges which would suit best for landscaping purpose.

 CONTAINER GARDENS GALLERY